 #2 – What is Alibaba’s Business Model?

-In order to understand Alibaba’s Business Model, we can have a look at the below chart that depicts the network of entities that Alibaba operates.
-Also, you will note how the buying and selling of goods is done through Alibaba’s network for Business to Business (B2B) or Business to Customers (B2C) models.
+To understand Alibaba’s Business Model, we can look at the below chart that depicts the network of entities that Alibaba operates.
+Also, you will note how the buying and selling of goods are done through Alibaba’s system for Business to Business (B2B) or Business to Customers (B2C) models.

 Alibaba’s Business Model